-Cryptocurrencies can therefore be used for daily financial transactions.
+Currencies like Bitcoin and Ether can therefore be used for daily financial transactions.
 In 2015, approximately four percent of consumers in France stated that they use cryptocurrencies as a daily payment method.
 They also have some attributes of traditional currencies.
 Ethereum, for example, has its own exchange rate.
 Despite this, cryptocurrencies do not act like like a regular currency.
 Most currencies have an expectation of inflation built into them, meaning that the same amount of money in a few years time will not have the same purchasing power as it has today.
 While traditional fiat currencies are expected to decline in value, cryptocurrencies instead are determined by supply and demand.
 This transforms them into a valid investment asset to buy and to trade with.
 In 2016 alone, trades of Ethereum on the Ethrade platform reached a total of over 3,000.
 Numbers peaked in February 2016, when monthly trades amounted to 408.

+Is everybody enthusiastic then about these developments?
+Not necessarily.
+Morgan Stanley indicated in January 2018, for example, that the mining of bitcoin and other cryptocurrencies could require up to 140 terrawat-hours of electricity in 2018, a size larger than several small-sized European countries.
 Largely, financial supervisors in Europe struggle with this phenomenon and tend to not yet promote cryptocurrencies as a means for investment.
 Based on a survey conducted in the Netherlands, for example, currencies are not listed as an investment instrument.
 Indeed, the total number of European investments in blockchain and its most-known application Bitcoin reached a number of seven in the third quarter of 2014.
 In the same year, 96 percent of respondents in Great Britain also indicated they neither used nor acquired any cryptocurrencies such as Bitcoin, or other currencies such as Litecoin, Devcoin, Dogecoin or Feathercoin.
 European central banks recognize the existence and potential of blockchain and cryptocurrencies, but prefer to warn investors of the high risks and volatility involved with investing in this type of asset.
 Even Goldman Sachs, the bank that pointed at the increased use of ICOs, estimated in 2017 that the aggregate market cap of cryptocurrencies equated to less than two percent of the value of all the mined gold in the world.